 “We talk about declaring and demonstrating the gospel all the time,” Frank said.
 “So, this is a great demonstration of the gospel to our community because Asheville is the epicenter, but almost all the communities within 50 miles or so have been impacted.
 Some towns were completely washed away.”

-Many other churches throughout the region have also engaged their communities to meet immediate needs, such as Trinity of Fairview Baptist Church in Fletcher where pastor Stacey Harris has been leading his church to collect supplies and distribute them to neighbors.
+Many other churches throughout the region have also engaged their communities to meet immediate needs, such as Trinity of Fairview Baptist Church in Fletcher where Pastor Stacey Harris has been leading his church to collect supplies and distribute them to neighbors.

 Harris recalled those first days of the storm.